helloyifan/Databases/SQL.md

 Basic compoents of a trigger description

-**Event**: Type of change that should cause trigger to fire **Condition**: Test performed by trigger to determine whether further action is needed **Action** Procedure executed if condition is met
+**Event**: Type of change that should cause trigger to fire

+**Condition**: Test performed by trigger to determine whether further action is needed

+**Action** Procedure executed if condition is met

+Trigger only happens on some event, in the case of integrity constraint will be enforced for all changes in the table, triggers only specific cases.

+Note use the integrity constraint used in the textbook